Atopsxv/Learn-Tech/README.md

 - [The truth about unknown custom OSes & What you should do?](avoid-customos-link.md)

-- [Guides & Projects.](Guides&projects.md) NOT MINE NOR DID I CONTRIBUTE THEY HAVE JUST HELPED ME & ARE TRULY AMAZING!

 - Use a tool called [ventoy](https://www.ventoy.net) to boot (multible isos) with.
-Here is a [guide](https://youtu.be/EgcC_40wyKs?si=RFZxsYGy8mXAjlnI) on what it is & how to set it up.
+Here is a [vid](https://youtu.be/EgcC_40wyKs?si=RFZxsYGy8mXAjlnI) on what it is & how to set it up.
 Use instead of any other iso file boot tool such as rufus or etcher as you need multiple usbs for 1 iso file to be booted.
-Keep in mind it depends on the size of the usb aswell.
+Keep in mind how much storage is on your usb.

+- [Guides & Projects.](Guides&projects.md) NOT MINE NOR DID I CONTRIBUTE THEY HAVE JUST HELPED ME & ARE TRULY AMAZING!